addyosmani/backbone-fundamentals/chapters/03-internals.md

 var myTodoRouter = new TodoRouter();
 ```

 As of Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
 This permits you to define routes such as http://www.scriptjunkie.com/just/an/example.
 This will be supported with automatic degradation when a user's browser doesn't support pushState.
-In this discussion we'll continue using the hashtag method.
+In this discussion we'll continue using the hash method.

 **Is there a limit to the number of routers I should be using?**